ITHOFAR/RxNorm-web-explorer/README.md

 ## Overview

-This app will allow users to enter rxcui (drug names) to receive a (__TODO__) drop down + more info.
-The user will be able to enter either a drug name, product name, various drug identifiers, or other fields to recieve more information on their item.
+This app will allow users to enter various drug identifiers to receive a comprehensive collection of information pertaining to selected drug from the identity used.
+The user will be able to enter either a drug name, product name, various computer-readable drug identifiers, or other fields to recieve more information on their item.
-The RxNorm-Explorer will allow users to gain large amounts of information from small amounts of data. etc... etc... go from one field to another or more.
+The RxNorm-Explorer will allow users to gain large amounts of information from just one identifier.

 ## Data Model

-The application will store queried drugs and query results
+The application will store queried drugs and query results for each user

-* users can have multiple queries (multiple possible querys)
+* users can have multiple queries (results stored in PostgreSQL)
 * each query can contain multiple different pieces of information (by json_aggregation)

 Example Use 1: